oat-sa/extension-tao-booklet/README.md

 ```

 Please refer to https://wkhtmltopdf.org/downloads.html for an updated list of
 `wkhtmltopdf` packages for Ubuntu and other distributions.
+You may find a list of
+source, binary and packages for v0.12.5 at [GitHub](https://github.com/wkhtmltopdf/wkhtmltopdf/releases/tag/0.12.5) as well.

 Deprecated:
 Please note that the version 0.12.4 has a bug which was fixed in the version 0.12.5: sometimes footers and headers not provided in the pdf